-This post was co-written by K.D.
-Shives and Ashley Sanders.
-Ashley Sanders is a doctoral candidate in the department of history at Michigan State University.
-You can follow her on Twitter at @throughthe_veil or on her blog, Colonialism Through the Veil.
+This post was co-written by KD Shives and the excellent Emily Curtis Walters.
+Emily Curtis Walters is a PhD candidate in History at Northwestern University.
+You can find her on Twitter at @emilydcw or at her blog, dighistorienne.